Sole, Dover sole, Common sole

 Celtic Sea South, southwest of Ireland

 This stock is data limited, and the assessment is indicative of trends only.
-The Spawning stock biomass (SSB) shows an increasing trend since the mid-2000s until 2015, but has now declined and in 2018 was 1.01 - below MSY Btrigger proxy (1.11) but above Blim (0.8).
-Fishing mortality has been around FMSY over the last decade and is estimated to be currently below FMSY.
+The spawning-stock biomass (SSB) shows an increasing trend since the mid-2000s until 2015, but has now declined and in 2018 was 1.01 - below MSY Btrigger proxy (1.11) but above Blim (0.8).
+Fishing mortality has been around FMSY over the last decade and in 2018 was estimated to be 0.47 - below FMSY proxy (0.66).
 Recruitment has fluctuated without trend, but the 2018 recruitment was the lowest on record.

 Criterion score: 0.5 info